 We ask for first-time publishing rights or submitted written work.
 Once we publish the issue your work appears within, copyright will revert back to you.
 If your work is reprinted after appearing in Orson's Review, please reference our prior publication.
 We do reserve the right to include your work on our website, or in collections of texts selected from past issues.

 We retain no rights on submitted artwork and images.
 They belong exclusively to the photographer/owner.
 However, by submitting your visual work, you agree to allow Orson's Review to display it in various digital channels, including orsonspublishing.com, Twitter, and Facebook.
 Your work will always appear credited to you.

 EDITOR IN CHIEF

 Garrett Dennert was raised in West Michigan and in 2012 earned his B.A. in Creative Writing from Grand Valley State University.
 From 2012 through 2014, Garrett served as the Nonfiction Editor of Squalorly.
 He has been fortunate enough to place literary work at Barely South Review, Midwestern Gothic, Monkeybicycle, and Whiskeypaper.

 Garrett founded Orson's Publishing in 2016.
 That same year, he published his first novel, Wounded Tongue.

-Currently, Garrett is covering the Fiction, Poetry, and Visual Arts portions of Orson's Review.
+Currently, Garrett serves as editor for the Fiction and Visual Arts portions of Orson's Review.

 Matthew Edwards is a writer and editor living in Orange County, California, where he spends his free time despairing over his novel, reading Steinbeck, and watching movies with his wife.
 If given the chance, he'd love to talk your ears off about everything from American Sign Language to theology to the Godzilla movie franchise.
 His latest work is StoryForge Production's The Dracula Files, a three-season audio horror drama which reimagines Bram Stoker's classic work in the modern era.